polterguy/phosphorusfive-dox/chapter-19.md

 At line 79, it loops through all records returned from the above SQL command, and creates the _"tr"_ HTML necessary, to wrap a single _"row"_ in our _"DataGrid"_.

-Between line 84 and line 168, it dynamically creates the row's CSS class, according to whether or not the email is encrypted, signed, contains attachments, etc. Before it finally, at line 179 actually create the widget, now parametrized according to the records properties.
+Between line 84 and line 168, it dynamically creates the row's CSS class, according to whether or not the email is encrypted, signed, contains attachments, etc. Before it finally, at line 179 actually create the widget, now parametrized according to the records' properties.

 Notice, at line 183, we use a _"server side hidden property"_, to help us later recognize this widget's email id, from our database.
 This will never leave the server, and end up being a server-side _"hidden"_ property, exclusively used on the server-side of things, for later retrieving the actual email content, when a table row is clicked, etc ...